Sales-Automation-Suite/P3SalesAutomationSuite/README.md

 ## Program Overview

+The UiPath Sales Automation Suite (SAS) is a robot used for automating job searches for users.
+This robot collects data from various job postings across multiple job search platforms and consolidates that information into one document.
+These sites currently include:
+ - LinkedIn
+ - Indeed
+ - Dice
+ - Monster
+ - ZipRecruiter
+ - CareerBuilder
+ - EMSI (for labor market data acquisition)

+## Compatibility:

+SAS currently supports Windows 10 and Windows 11.

+## Program Flow Details

 The Sales Automation Suite (SAS) primarily utilizes a state machine to handle different workflows for job search platforms and EMSI.
+The states included are

+(1) Initial State
-The states included are (1) Initial State, (2) Add Data to Queue State, (3) Scrape data, (4) Final State.
+(2) Add Data to Queue State
+(3) Scrape data
+(4) Final State

 Each of these states are handled with various transitions, each being triggered under certain conditions.

 (1) Initial State